 Before considering use of a physician assistant, remember that as the licensed physician, you retain full professional and legal responsibility for the performance of the physician assistant and the care and treatment of the physician assistant’s patients.
 You are required to provide supervision of the physician assistant at all times, either personally or through a substitute supervising physician.
-You are only allowed to be the primary supervising physician for two physician assistants.
+You are only allowed to be the primary supervising physician for four physician assistants.

 Supervising physician agreements in Pennsylvania are required to contain the following minimum provisions:

 - Identify the physician assistant and each physician the PA will be assisting.

 - Describe in detail the manner in which the PA will be assisting each named physician, listing functions to be delegated to the PA